 When I was 17, I confronted the boy who had masturbated over me while I lay unconscious during a graduation party.
 I awoke to find him standing over me exposed and stroking himself as he pushed my clothes aside.
 I knocked his hands away the best I could in the state I was in; somehow I managed to yell enough for him to pull up his pants and back off.
-Afterwards I got myself together and told my boyfriend who then collected my other friends and challenged the guy outside.
-He denied everything and the whole encounter fizzled out after some yelling and threatening; soon after it was forgotten and everything was the same as it ever was.
+Afterward, I got myself together and told my boyfriend who then collected my other friends and challenged the guy outside.
+He denied everything and the whole encounter fizzled out after some yelling and threatening; soon after, it was forgotten and everything reverted to normal.
 I heard later that night another girl had accused him of the same thing earlier in the year.

 The rape happened in my early 30s and again, I shared it with the few people I trusted at the party.
-This time the assailant was thrown out of the party after being physically confronted by the host; the party quickly broke up afterwards.
+This time the assailant was thrown out of the party after being physically confronted by the host; the party quickly broke up afterward.
 I still didn’t go to the police.
-What I did do was continue to get high that night as the handful of people left started sharing little bits of what they had witnessed; apparently I had been “all over” Handsy and when we both disappeared, no one thought twice about the implications despite how clearly intoxicated I had been.
-The descriptions of my aggressively flirting with Handsy were absolutely foreign and horrifying.
-Handsy had casually mentioned GHB earlier in the night and I had lost a solid three to four hours of time to a blackness I’d never felt before; I started to realize I had probably been dosed.
+What I did do was continue to get high that night as the handful of people left started sharing little bits of what they had witnessed; apparently I had been “all over” Handsy.
+When we both disappeared, no one thought twice about the implications despite how clearly intoxicated I had been.
+The descriptions of my aggressive flirting were foreign and horrifying.
+Handsy had casually mentioned GHB earlier in the night, and I had lost a solid three to four hours of time to a blackness I’d never felt before; I started to realize I had probably been dosed.

 I attempted to come to terms with what I had experienced and what I had been told in the months that followed.
 I obsessively relived it over and over.
-I tried to “own” the event by imagining it from the point of view of a professional sex worker.
-I told myself things like: if I was in porn this would be no big deal, it’s just a physical transaction, why do I need to be so emotionally affected by one night?
-I can’t even remember it so why hold onto it?
-I talked it through multiple times with another doctor from the party, I attempted to use him as a substitute therapist.
+I tried to “own” the event by imagining it from the eyes of a professional sex worker.
+I told myself things like: if I were in porn this would be no big deal, it’s just a physical transaction, why do I need to be so emotionally affected by one night?
+I can’t even remember it, so why hold onto it?
+I talked it through multiple times with another doctor from the party; I attempted to use him as a substitute therapist.
 I drank and drank and drank and did more drugs than ever before.
 Unsurprisingly I hit an even deeper bottom than that felt immediately after the rape.
 My first attempt at sobriety came six months later.

-I wish it was more common for people to honestly share the specifics of their sexual assault; hearing about someone else’s rape might have inspired me to open up about my own sooner, perhaps even report it.
+I wish it were more common for people to share the specifics of their sexual assault honestly; hearing about someone else’s rape might have inspired me to open up about my own sooner, perhaps even report it.
 But maybe not.
-It’s so hard to say given how tight-lipped we are culturally when it comes to this topic; can you even imagine what it might be like to live in a world where victims weren’t blamed or ashamed?
+It’s so hard to say given how tight-lipped we are as a culture when it comes to this topic; can you even imagine what it might be like to live in a world where victims weren’t blamed or ashamed?